apache/servicecomb-docs/java-chassis-reference/en_US/general-development/CORS.md

 ## Concept Description

-Cross-Origin Resource Sharing (CORS) allows Web servers to perform cross-domain access control, enabling browsers to more securely transfer data across domains.
+Cross-Origin Resource Sharing (CORS) allows Web servers to perform cross-domain access, enabling browsers to more securely transfer data across domains.

 ## Scenario

-When the user needs to send REST requests from across the browser, the CORS mechanism may be used.
+When the user needs to send REST requests across the origin webserver, the CORS mechanism may be used.
 The microservices that receive cross-domain requests need to enable CORS support.

 ## Configuration instructions